Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Numerical Results

 The parameter settings with the PG and EM algorithms (the non-deep ones) are as follows.
 The stopping condition is either $\| \bs^{k+1} - \bs^k \|/\| \bs^k \| \leq 5 \times 10^{-4}$ or $k > 1000$.
 For BOX-AIEM, we set the M-step solution accuracies as $\eps_k = 2 N W k^{-2.1}$.
 For BOX-EM, we set $\eps_k = 2 N W \times 10^{-4}$.
 For BOX-PG, we choose the step size $\eta$ as the reciprocal of \eqref{eq:sigB}; see Proposition~\ref{prop:Lf}.
 We set the noise power parameter $\sigma^2$ as \beq \sigma = \sigma_{\rm actual} + \sigma_0, \eeq where $\sigma_{\rm actual}^2$ is the actual noise power; $\sigma_0 > 0$ is some given constant.
 Doing so is to avoid slow convergence.
 As shown in Proposition~\ref{prop:new_EM_PG}, the PG and EM methods can converge slowly for small $\sigma^2$.
 In our simulations, we set $\sigma_0 = 3$.
-In the supplemental material, we provide additional numerical results to demonstrate the impacts of $\sigma_0$ on the performance.

-The settings with DIEM are as follows.
-The training is implemented on Pytorch 1.2 platform for Python 3.5.2.
+The training of DIEM is implemented on Pytorch 1.2 platform for Python 3.5.2 (the test of DIEM is on MATLAB).
 The training optimizer is stochastic gradient descent, with step size $10^{-3}$.
 The SNR range in our training is the SNR range in our simulations, with an additional margin of $2$ to $5$dB.
 The number of layers is $K= 20$.
-We will release the source codes of DIEM at a later stage.
+The open source code is available at \url{https://github.com/shaomingjie/DeepEM_MIMO_det.git}.